awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

   1. On the unhealthy WorkSpace, confirm that the minimum port requirements are met\.
 + Rebuild the WorkSpace from the Amazon WorkSpaces console\.
 Because rebuilding a WorkSpace can potentially cause a loss of data, this option should only be used if all other attempts to correct the problem have been unsuccessful\.

-## The state of my apps was not saved when my WorkSpace was stopped<a name="save-state"></a>

-To save the state of your apps, you must have enough free space on the root volume of your WorkSpace to store the total memory offered on the WorkSpace bundle\.
-For example, a Standard Workspace has 4 GB of memory, so you must have 4 GB of free space on the root volume of the WorkSpace\.

-Also, if the Amazon WorkSpaces service could not communicate with the WorkSpace when a stop request is issued, it will force shut down the operating system and the state of the apps will not be saved\.